kellengreen/okta/README.md

 1. Visit http://localhost:3000/.
 2. Login ([see credentials](https://github.com/kellengreen/okta#details-on-reproducing-issues)).
 3. Click the `Error` link.
-4. 🐛 You should see the `Could not load PKCE codeVerifier from storage` error.
+4. 🐛 You should see the "incorrect" `Could not load PKCE codeVerifier from storage` error.
 5. Refreshing the page will yeild the "correct" error, `Unable to retrieve OAuth redirect params from storage`.

 ### Reproduce logout promise hangs bug